giavinh79/npm-publish-workflow/README.md

 - Changesets for versioning and release
 - GitHub Actions for CI/CD
 - Yarn for package management and Yarn 3 for managing multiple packages
-- tsup for transpilation and bundling
+- tsup 4 transpilation and bundling

 ## Set Up